 Wilmington, Delaware may not seem like a tourist destination, but it’s a surprisingly cool city.
-I went for a weekend and enjoyed my trip immensely.
-I was only there for 48 hours so I didn’t get to try as much food as I would’ve liked, but I was impressed with everything we had.
+We went for a weekend and enjoyed our trip immensely.
+We were only there for 48 hours so we didn’t get to try as much food as we would’ve liked, but we were impressed with everything we had.

 Both stalls were solid, but my favorite was Spark’d.
 This is Leah Steinberger’s, the executive pastry chef at HOTEL DU PONT, food child, and it’s something you need to experience before you leave Wilmington.

 You can custom order cakes and all sorts of yummy goodies, but I recommend their filled croissants, cake truffles, and almond macaroons.
 They’re also the only joint in the city where you can get La Colombe coffee so make sure to get a cup of joe as well!